-Thematic priority TP 4 Tourism, cultural and natural heritage The selection of op Commission Implement assessment procedure. <2A.2.2.2 type='S' maxlength='3500' input='M'> The selection of operations will be carried out in accordance to Article 53 of Commission Implementing Regulation (EU) No 447/2014 following a standardised assessment procedure.
-It includes 3 sets of predefined quality criteria (presented below) constituting the methodological framework. their contribution to results envisaged with - Contribution specific objective Relevance criteria allow for assessing the relevance of applications and the extent of their contribution to achieving a specific objective.
-They are directly linked to the results envisaged within a specific objective and can be summarised as follows: - Contribution to programme objectives and results, as defined by relevant specific objective o relevant programme indicators planned activities and outputs with types and examples of actions evant priority axis addressed by specific Coherence with relevant policies at different level Contribution to the requirement of operation delivering clear cross-border impacts and benefits. ✓ Cooperation in Cooperation in the development and implementation of operations In addition, cooperation either in the staffing or the financing or both the feasibility of appl relation to results deliv allow for assessing the quality of implementation with regard to ications as well as their value for money (invested resources in vered).
-They can be summarised as follows: erence and transparency of the operation work plan - etween defined problems, activities, objectives and operation Coherence of t Structures and munication and capitalisation strategy and activities he budget with project work plan and value for money procedures set in place for the daily management of operations a allow for assessing the quality of sustainability factors such as added value or horizontal issues.
-They can be summarised as follows: The project is expected to have a long lasting effect The project is having an added value, is building on previous activities, is not repeating exactly the same activities in the same area.
-The project is contributing to the horizontal issues (sustainable development, gender equality, etc.) in call specific applic Detailed quality assessment criteria will be laid down and made available to applicants in call specific application documents.
+Thematic priority TP 4 Tourism, cultural and natural heritage

+The selection of operations will be carried out in accordance to Article 53 of Commission Implementing Regulation (EU) No 447/2014 following a standardised assessment procedure.
+It includes 3 sets of predefined quality criteria (presented below) constituting the methodological framework.

+Relevance criteria allow for assessing the relevance of applications and the extent of their contribution to achieving a specific objective.
+They are directly linked to the results envisaged within a specific objective and can be summarised as follows:

+- Contribution to programme objectives and results, as defined by relevant specific objective - Contribution to relevant programme indicators - Coherence of planned activities and outputs with types and examples of actions and outputs, as per relevant priority axis - Coherence of operation relevance to programme area challenges and needs addressed by specific objectives - Coherence with relevant policies at different level - Contribution to the requirement of operation delivering clear cross-border impacts and benefits. - ✓ Cooperation in the development and implementation of operations - ✓ In addition, cooperation either in the staffing or the financing or both

+Operational criteria allow for assessing the quality of implementation with regard to the feasibility of applications as well as their value for money (invested resources in relation to results delivered).
+They can be summarised as follows:

+- Structure, coherence and transparency of the operation work plan - Correlation between defined problems, activities, objectives and operation indicators - Operation communication and capitalisation strategy and activities - Coherence of the budget with project work plan and value for money - Structures and procedures set in place for the daily management of operations

+Sustainability criteria allow for assessing the quality of sustainability factors such as added value or horizontal issues.
+They can be summarised as follows:

+- The project is expected to have a long lasting effect - The project is having an added value, is building on previous activities, is not repeating exactly the same activities in the same area. - The project is contributing to the horizontal issues (sustainable development, gender equality, etc.)

+Detailed quality assessment criteria will be laid down and made available to applicants in call specific application documents.
 The assessment will be conducted by qualified independent assessors, in line with the required expertise.